SOCCER PLAYER

 Icon of person Mërgim Berisha

-Mërgim Berisha (born 11 May 1998) is a German professional footballer who plays as a forward for Bundesliga club TSG Hoffenheim and the Germany national team.
+Mërgim Berisha (born 11 May 1998) is a German professional footballer who plays as a forward for Bundesliga club TSG Hoffenheim.
+He also played two matches for the Germany national team in 2023.
 Read more on Wikipedia

 Memorability Metrics